-If your Enterprise Console host goes down, it does not impact Controllers, Events Service, or HA-pairs.
+If your Enterprise Console host goes down, it does not impact Controllers, Events Service, or High Availability (HA) pairs.
 Those services will continue to run independently of the application.
 You can then discover all platforms on a new Enterprise Console host without any impact on the components.

-If the Enterprise Console is not available, the auto failover option will also not be available when there is an issue with the primary Controller.
-Therefore, it is important to keep the Enterprise Console host in a health state.
+If the Enterprise Console is not available, the auto failover option for HA pairs will also not be available when there is an issue with the primary Controller.
+Therefore, it is important to keep the Enterprise Console host in a healthy state.

 Enterprise Console Details